dnadlinger/klickverbot.at/src/_posts/2012-01-31-getaddrinfo-edge-case-behavior-on-windows-linux-and-osx.md

 - D
 - Sockets
 - Wine
-excerpt: "The POSIX and Windows <code>getaddrinfo</code> function returns a list of IP addresses and port numbers for a given hostname and service (resp. port), superseding <code>gethostbyname</code> and <code>getservbyname</code>.
-Besides some flags, it accepts two string parameters.
-Either one of them is allowed to be <code>null</code>"
+excerpt: "An often-needed piece of functionality in network programming is to resolve human-readable host or port names to their numerical equivalent, for example in order to pass the latter to operating system socket APIs.
+The <code>getaddrinfo</code> function fills this role on POSIX and Windows.
+Apart from some flags, it accepts…"
 ---

+An often-needed piece of functionality in network programming is to resolve human-readable host or port names to their numerical equivalent, for example in order to pass the latter to operating system socket APIs.
+The `getaddrinfo` function fills this role on POSIX and Windows.
+Apart from some flags, it accepts two string parameters for host and service (port) names and returns a list of corresponding IP addresses and port numbers, superseding the older `gethostbyname` and `getservbyname` functions.

-The POSIX and Windows `getaddrinfo` function returns a list of IP addresses and port numbers for a given hostname and service (resp. port), superseding `gethostbyname` and `getservbyname`.
-Besides some flags, it accepts two string parameters.
-Either one of them is allowed to be `null`, representing localhost (or rather 0.0.0.0, depending on `AI_PASSIVE`) respectively an automatically assigned port.
-Both parameters being `null` at the same time, however, is forbidden, and leads to a `EAI_NONAME` error (`WSAHOST_NOT_FOUND` on Windows).
-What happens if the strings are empty (`"\0"`) instead of `null`, however, is not covered by the spec and not really documented anywhere.
+Either of its string parameters is allowed to be `null`, representing the local host/all interfaces (depending on whether `AI_PASSIVE` is specified) and an automatically assigned port, respectively.
+Both parameters being `null` at the same time, however, is disallowed by the specification, and leads to a `EAI_NONAME` error on Posix or `WSAHOST_NOT_FOUND` on Windows.
+What happens if the strings are empty (`"\0"`) instead of `null`, however, is left open by RFC 2553, and not really mentioned in the operating system API documentation either.

 It turns out that there are quite a few differences there between the various operating systems, which is obviously likely to cause issues for [Wine](http://winehq.org) (an implementation of the Windows API on Posix/X systems).
 To get a clear understanding of how the different cases are handled, I put together a little [D](http://dlang.org) program which tests a few combinations of host name, port, and flag parameters (see end of post).
 The snippet could be written in C just the same, as `getAddressInfo` directly maps to `getaddrinfo`, I just chose D to avoid platform dependencies and writing an unduly large amount of more boilerplate code.